Understanding the Ego

 The ego personality

-The ego, as we refer to it, is not just that bit of haughtiness, selfishness, or self overvaluation that one tends to refer when someone behaves like that (what an ego, this guy has, he thinks he’s the best!).
+The ego, as we refer to it, is not just that bit of haughtiness, selfishness, or self overvaluation that one tends to refer when someone behaves like that (what an ego this guy has, he thinks he’s the best!).
 No. The ego is the program that manages all our personalities.
-The different components created and with own life, that exist in our mind, that handle the controls and the keyboard of our supercomputer, that stimulate certain reactions of ours: fear, hesitation, courage, etc, and that above all, has an extremely precise function: the human body survival, and with it, of the human race.
+The different components created and with its own life, that exist in our mind, that handle the controls and the keyboard of our supercomputer, that stimulate certain reactions of ours: fear, hesitation, courage, etc, and that above all, has an extremely precise function: the human body survival, and with it, that of the human race as a whole.
 No more, no less.
 His only goal is that.
 Survive.

 These mental projections have so much power that they feed more and more these self personalities, and, instead of making them disappear, they get more and more strength.
-Therefore, when you realize yourself that you are imagining this kind of situations, theatrical performances in which you are the hero and you are playing a role that in real life you have not been able to do, you have the ego generating energy for itself.
+Therefore, when you realize that you are imagining this kind of situations, theatrical performances in which you are the hero and you are playing a role that in real life you have not been able to do, you have the ego generating energy for itself.
 Stop the show.
-Salt away of this role.
+Move away of this nonsense.
 Stand.
 Tell the ego that’s enough.
-That the real world has done nothing to it and that it doesn’t use your mental energy to re-feed herself.
+That the real world has done nothing to you and that you do not want that the use of your mental energy to re-feed itself.
 The ego does not have to play the role of “avenger”, “universal savior” or “humiliated victim”, the ego must execute our social role based on the instructions of the Higher Self, which will always guide us with wisdom, joy, love and peace.